 Reduce the risk

 Fentanyl is a powerful opioid.
 It can be made illegally and used to make fake pills that look like Adderall, OxyContin, Percocet, Xanax, and other drugs.
-Powdered drugs, like cocaine, are also often laced with fentanyl.
+Powdered drugs, like cocaine, may also be contaminated with fentanyl.

 You can't see, smell, or taste fentanyl, so any drug that's not prescribed to you by a doctor could contain a deadly dose.
 The safest way to prevent a fentanyl overdose is to not use drugs.